 Martock is proud to be a family friendly resort.
 We specialize in kids having fun!
 Weekdays we have school groups visiting during the day and different competitive youth teams training at night.
 Weekends mean all of our adult and children’s ski and snowboard programs are running.
 Weekends are also when most family’s come to enjoy time together on the trails and on the slopes.

-Please respect the Alpine and Cross-Country Codes at all times, especially while in the Slow Zones on the Magic Carpet and Buttermilk.
+Please respect the Alpine, especially while in the Slow Zones on the Magic Carpet and Buttermilk.
 These are trails dedicated specifically to beginner, novice and slower skiers and snowboarders.
 Skiers and snowboarders spending time in the Terrain Park must obey the Alpine Code and the Freestyle Code.

 All of Martock’s paid patrollers (Rangers) and volunteers are trained and certified by The Canadian Ski Patrol (CPS).
 The CSP is a volunteer organization responsible for providing safety and first aid services at Martock and ski resorts across the country.